dpwolfe/good-morning/README.md

 ## Windows users
 There are some unmaintained artifacts in the source that you can check out.

-Contributors interested in enabling the Windows bash support for using the aliases is greatly appreciated.
+Contributors interested in enabling the Windows bash support for using the macOS aliases is greatly appreciated.